 This pack also has an impressive 4.9-star rating on REI.com.

 This simple and durable no-frills pack is one of our favorites factoring in comfort, price, and style.
 The Luzon 18L pack ($55) is comfortable to wear when walking and biking, and it also works as a great travel pack with one main compartment (no loose pockets or sleeves).

 Cotopaxi makes the pack with a ripstop nylon shell fabric, a top-loading drawstring compartment, an adjustable sternum strap, and mesh shoulder straps.

 On top of all the physical features, each Luzon pack is 100% unique, as they’re made from cuts of repurposed fabric.
 We like that the pack is on the more slender side but doesn’t get too chunky when carrying a variety of items.

-In addition to this pack, Cotopaxi uses its scrap fabric to make other gear items (like its Teva windbreaker).
+In addition to this pack, Cotopaxi uses its scrap fabric to make other gear items (like its Teca windbreaker).

 In most outdoor pursuits, you want to avoid “danglers,” or items hanging from your body or pack.
-(Loose straps can get caught up in bike chains or chairlifts, and items clipped or swinging from a backpack can throw your balance.)
+Loose straps can get caught up in bike chains or chairlifts, and items clipped or swinging from a backpack can throw off your balance.
 Black Diamond’s newest Trail Zip pack ($70) is a sleek, “everything-is-integrated” option.